AngelCen14/gmod-mcp/README.md

 ## ✅ Key Features

 - Support for communication between an AI Agent and GMod server via MCP.
-- Includes an addon for GMod `gmod-mcp-addon`, providing custom conosole commands to automate son actions in the game.
+- Includes an addon for GMod `gmod-mcp-addon`, providing custom console commands to automate son actions in the game.
 - MPC Server is implemented in Java using Spring AI to connect the AI Agent with GMod.

 ## 📦 Repository Structure